15-minute read (plus 1-minute supplementary case study)

 "Whether or not they can be proven."
 The task of separating wheat from chaff among the 330,000 is so overwhelming that no one in the church or the government will even attempt it.
 The likely result is that a staggering billion or so euros will be paid out indiscriminately as an act of institutional contrition to deserving and undeserving alike.
 If there is any mechanism to prevent unscrupulous chancers from gaming the system, what could that mechanism possibly be?

 It's become brave to challenge the compulsory superlatives.
-Sexual crime must be considered as devastating as a self-defined victim chooses to make it.
+Sexual crime must be considered as devastating as each self-defined victim chooses to make it.
 Its effects are necessarily overwhelming, and always permanent without benign interference by counsellors and the state.
 Sexual predation must be seen as widespread and increasing.
 No matter how much of the iceberg we've seen, it will always be just the tip.

 Mark Smith, Professor of Social Work at the University of Dundee (and former manager in residential child care), is one academic who's resisted this tide of automatic trauma acceptance.
 He directed me towards research questioning the assumption that sexual abuse necessarily has long-term deleterious effects.
 It's become unacceptable even to mention such research, as the Rind controversy (The Rind Controversy (mhamic.org) confirms.
-Yet the findings don't discard the conviction that sexual offences are real – they would still rightly be called abuse and considered crimes – but they nudge the emphasis away from inescapable lasting harm and towards the unethical and exploitative nature of the offence.
+Yet the findings don't ignore the fact that sexual offences are real and damaging – they would still rightly be called abuse and considered crimes – but they nudge the emphasis away from inescapable lasting harm and towards the unethical and exploitative nature of the offence.
 This would be an enlightened shift.

 What, then, counts as social courage when it comes to sexual abuse claims?
 In this article I've mentioned people on the unfashionable side of the narrative whom I'd consider courageous, in different ways and to various degrees.
 However, no one matches the courage of a New Zealand couple I've come to know, who have been made victims of victimhood.
 There are many such couples.
 They're the kind of true survivors the public sympathy radar never detects because theirs are stories no politician or journalist is brave enough to tell.